 With a modern iPaaS, you are set to reap several benefits.
 Here are a few:

-- You do not need for two platforms ? one EAI and one ETL, and can standardize on a single iPaaS for ALL your integration needs.
+- You do not need two platforms: one EAI and one ETL, and can standardize on a single iPaaS for ALL your integration needs.
 As a result of this rationalization, you will contain software and hardware costs and need fewer skilled resources.
 Your developers and administrators can double up to build and manage ETL as well as EAI workloads.

 - With its elastic scale, you will not have to plan and provision resources around black swan events of traffic spikes.